 - No More Homeless Pets in Utah — Drafted Records Policy, Retention Schedule and conducted a records clean-up day.

-While we know that one of the first chapter presidents was Brian Winterowd, other chapter presidents from early in our chapter's history are not so clear.
+Our chapter presidents as we know them are listed below.
+Chapter presidents from early in our history are not clear.
+Below is what our information currently says.
 As we research to recover some of this history, we will update this page.

 Award presented by ARMA International